Frequently Asked Questions

 Yes, our glass jars are 100% recyclable.
 Our metal lids are recyclable in many regions.
 Please check with your local council whether they are able to recycle steel based metal lids in your area.
 If not, be sure to ask them to work on this in future.

-Are you moving the plastic tamper evident seal to a paper seal?
+The plastic tamper evident seal had to go!

-To reduce plastic use and our environmental footprint, we are in the process of replacing the plastic tamper evident seal on our glass jar range with a more sustainable paper seal option.
+To reduce plastic use and our environmental footprint, Chantal Organics replaced the plastic tamper evident seal on our glass jar range with a more sustainable paper seal option.
 This new black paper label can be left on the glass jar when consumers place it in their kerbside recycling.

 Removing this plastic seal is a small, but positive step towards a full circle of sustainability.
-From January 2020, the new paper label tamper seal will appear on our 700g glass jar range, with the 400g and 230g ranges to follow later in the year.
+From January 2020, the new paper label tamper seal will appear on our 700g glass jar range, and our full rnage of glass jars were transitioned over in 2020.
 With this small change we will be removing 250,000 plastic tamper evident seals per year from making their way into our environment.
 Small changes.
 Big impact!

 When the country of Origin is China, can you guarantee the quality of the organic certification?